 From the FEM analysis, it was found that the original design thickness (~2mm) resulted in displacement areas that were distributed at the enclosure’s center.
 This displacement was more than the quality standards and was unsafe for the enclosure design.

-The design was improved by iteratively increasing the thickness of the cover up to a value that resulted in the reduction of the displacement for the load acting area and to have a maximum displacement well within the Factor of Safety (FoS) limit.
+The design was improved by iteratively increasing the thickness of the cover until it reached a value that resulted in the reduction of the displacement for the load acting area, and to additionally have a maximum displacement well within the Factor of Safety (FoS) limit.
 Hence the sheet metal enclosure design would be safe for the given load criterion.
-The results for the improved thickness (~5mm) are shown in the figure superimposed with the enhanced deformation of the original model.
+The results for the improved thickness (~5mm) are shown in the figure below and are superimposed with the enhanced deformation of the original model.

 The complete study was performed with relative ease using the SimScale cloud-based CAE solution.
 SimScale provided advanced capabilities to perform a complicated and demanding analysis that included highly nonlinear behavior, with large rotations, deformations, and physical contacts.
-Furthermore, we were happy to see that complex nonlinear material behavior including plasticity, hyperelasticity, damping, and creep can also be modeled.
+Furthermore, we were happy to discover that complex nonlinear material behavior—including plasticity, hyperelasticity, damping, and creep—can also be modelled using SimScale

 About SolidTrust Technologies

-SolidTrust Technologies is an engineering company specialized in implementing the latest engineering technologies and products for various industries and research institutes.
-Backed by decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence in all markets in India.
+SolidTrust Technologies is an engineering company that specializes in implementing the latest engineering technologies and products for various industries and research institutes.
+Backed by decades of experience, and collaborating with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and a strong presence in all markets in India.

-The company’s focus is customer service and best service quality.
-Learn more about it and find out how you can collaborate on the dedicated company page.
+The company’s focus is customer service and high-quality service.
+Learn more about SolidTrust Technologies and how you can collaborate on the dedicated company page.